isabel2468/Manufacturing-Analytics-Pipeline/README.md

-# manufacturing-analytics-pipeline
+# Manufacturing Analytics Pipeline

+End-to-end analytics pipeline for a manufacturing use case: raw ingestion → PostgreSQL (raw/core) → star schema → Power BI dashboard.

+**Tech:** PostgreSQL · SQL · Python · Power BI

+Dashboard Overview
+![Dashboard Overview](dashboard_overview.png)

 This project demonstrates an end-to-end analytics pipeline for a global manufacturing company, covering the full workflow from raw data ingestion to business-ready dashboards.

 The goal of this project is to showcase practical skills in data ingestion, SQL-based data modeling, analytics engineering, and business-oriented reporting with Power BI.

-Dashboard Overview
-![Dashboard Overview](dashboard_overview.png)

 The pipeline processes sales and production data, stores it in PostgreSQL using a star schema, and visualizes key KPIs in an executive dashboard.